intel/media-delivery/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst

 .. image:: images/AVC_HD_Quality.png

-**Caption:** These charts illustrate quality savings as a percent of bitrate saved for 8-bit 420 720p and 1080p compressed video streams.
+**Caption:** These charts illustrate quality assessment of our Intel® Data Center GPU Flex Series encoders (in random access use case) expressed as a percent of bitrate saved for 8-bit 420 720p and 1080p compressed video streams.
 Bitrate savings are computed as BDRATE (using piecewise linear approach).
 Each point on the chart is the average BDRATE computed across 27 standard short sequences generated in both CBR and VBR.
 The objective visual quality metric used in the BDRATE calculation is Luma PSNR, averaged across frames.
-BDRATE is calculated using baselines of x264 for AVC and AV1 or x265 medium for HEVC.
+BDRATE is calculated using baselines of x264 medium for AVC and AV1 or x265 medium for HEVC.

 .. image:: images/HEVC_HD_Quality_SCurve.png